worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 - [ ] Determine the public accessibility of the data:
   - [ ] If all data can be shared publicly, include the data files in the zip package.
   - [ ] If the data source specifies it, include a link to the data license description in the field License URL.
-- [ ] Ensure the readme file is in PDF format; if it is not, convert it to PDF and include only this version in the package.
+- [ ] Ensure the README file is in PDF format; if it is not, convert it to PDF and include only this version in the package.
 Name it: `README.pdf`.
 - [ ] Check if the package includes a license:
   - [ ] If not present, add a Modified BSD3 license, available [here](https://opensource.org/license/bsd-3-clause/).
   - [ ] Start the license with: "Copyright (year), Author1, Author2, Author3, ..." followed by the complete license text.